narayan954/github-web-scraping/README.md

 ### How to run this project
 1. Clone this repository in your local environment.
 2. Run command `npm install` to install all the required packages.
-3. Run command `node main.js` to get all the required directories and files.
+3. Run command `npm start` to run the project.
+4. After running the project, you will see 3 directories created inside the results directory, one for each topic.

 ### Insights-

 1. Cheerio module used here for web scraping.
 2. Limitation: cheerio module only parses and extracts initial loaded html.
 Since all repositories are not loaded at once, we are extracting issues only from top 8 repositories.